Is Las Vegas on your Bucket List in 2023?

 One of the many reasons people flock to Las Vegas is to see a concert or show at one of the hotels along the Strip.

 Since 1993, Cirque du Soleil has been a mainstay here with its incredible circus acts that include aerial performances and body-bending acrobatics.

-There are now five permanent shows in various hotels on the Strip – and I’ve seen them all (-Megan)
+There are now six permanent shows in various hotels on the Strip – and I’ve seen them all, except Mad Apple (-Megan)